JimGk/SQL-migration/README.md

 # Legacy to Modern Database Migration (PostgreSQL)

-This project simulates a real-world database migration from a legacy schema to a modern PostgreSQL system.
+This project simulates a sample database migration from a legacy schema to a modern PostgreSQL system.
 It includes schema design, data import, SQL-based data transformation, and post-migration validation.

 ---